Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W)

-Very recently, fundamentally distinct $\mathcal{I}$- and $\mathcal{T}$-symmetric semimetals and insulators have been proposed that escape this paradigm.
-In Ref.~\onlinecite{FangWithWithout}, Fang \emph{et al.} introduced a second kind of weak-SOC nodal line, which, unlike the previous example, can \emph{only} be removed by pairwise annihilation.
-Though the mechanisms underpinning the protection and identification of these ``monopole-charged'' nodal lines (MNLs) have been explored in detail~\cite{YoungkukMonopole,AdrianMonopole,SigristMonopole}, MNLs have thus far only been proposed in magnonic systems~\cite{ChenMagnon} and explicitly shown to be related to weak-SOC gapped phases~\cite{YoungkukMonopole}.
-Recent works have also identified higher-order topological insulating (HOTI) {\red phases~\cite{multipole,HigherOrderTIBernevig,HigherOrderTIChen,WladPump,HigherOrderTIPiet,HigherOrderTIPiet2,DiracInsulator,FanHOTI,EzawaMagneticHOTI,ZeroBerry}}, protected in 3D by only $\mathcal{I}$ and $\mathcal{T}$ {\red symmetries~\cite{HigherOrderTIBernevig,HOTIBismuth,ChenTCI,AshvinIndicators,AshvinTCI,EslamInversion}.} Second-order TIs, in particular, feature gapped 2D surfaces and gapless 1D hinges with characteristic helical pairs of {\red modes~\cite{WladPump,HigherOrderTIBernevig,HigherOrderTIChen}.} {\blue These helical hinge modes may be considered the domain wall states between 2D faces with oppositely gapped fourfold Dirac fermions~\cite{DiracInsulator}.
-Using the theory of elementary band representations (EBRs)~\cite{ZakBandrep1,ZakBandrep2,QuantumChemistry,Bandrep1,Bandrep2,Bandrep3,JenFragile1}, it can be shown that the $\mathbb{Z}_{2}$ Fu-Kane criterion should be promoted to a $\mathbb{Z}_{4}$ index that captures both TIs and HOTIs~\cite{HigherOrderTIBernevig,HOTIBismuth,ChenTCI,AshvinIndicators,AshvinTCI}.
-Most recently, using Topological Quantum Chemistry~\cite{QuantumChemistry},} HOTI phases have been identified in systems with \emph{double band inversion} (Fig.~\ref{fig:doubleBand}), most notably in rhombohedral bismuth crystals~\cite{HOTIBismuth}.
+Very recently, fundamentally distinct $\mathcal{I}$- and $\mathcal{T}$-symmetric SMs and insulators have been proposed that escape this paradigm.
+In~\onlinecite{FangWithWithout}, Fang \emph{et al.} introduced a second kind of weak-SOC NL, which, unlike the previous example, can \emph{only} be removed by pairwise annihilation.
+Though the mechanisms underpinning the protection and identification of these ``monopole-charged'' NLs (MNLs) have been explored in detail~\cite{YoungkukMonopole,AdrianMonopole,SigristMonopole}, MNLs have thus far only been proposed in magnonic systems~\cite{ChenMagnon} and 3D graphdiyne~\cite{GraphdiyneExp,YoungkukMonopole}.
+Recent works have also identified 3D ``higher-order'' TIs~\cite{multipole,WladTheory,HOTIBernevig,HOTIChen,HigherOrderTIPiet,HigherOrderTIPiet2,DiracInsulator,FanHOTI,EzawaMagneticHOTI,ZeroBerry,WiederAxion,KoreanAxion} stabilized by only $\mathcal{I}$ and $\mathcal{T}$ symmetries~\cite{HOTIBernevig,HOTIBismuth,ChenTCI,AshvinIndicators,AshvinTCI,EslamInversion}.
+Notably, 3D HOTIs exhibit gapped 2D surfaces and gapless 1D hinges with characteristic helical modes~\cite{WladTheory,HOTIBernevig,HOTIChen}, which represent the domain wall states between 2D faces with oppositely gapped fourfold Dirac fermions~\cite{DiracInsulator,AshvinTCI}.
+By enumerating the parity eigenvalues of trivial (atomic) insulators, whose occupied bands define ``elementary'' band representations (EBRs)~\cite{ZakBandrep1,ZakBandrep2,QuantumChemistry,Bandrep1,Bandrep2,Bandrep3,JenFragile1}, it can be shown that the $\mathbb{Z}_{2}$ Fu-Kane criterion should be promoted to a $\mathbb{Z}_{4}$ index that captures both TIs and HOTIs~\cite{HOTIBernevig,HOTIBismuth,ChenTCI,AshvinIndicators,AshvinTCI}.
+Using EBRs~\cite{QuantumChemistry}, HOTI phases have been identified in systems with \emph{double band inversion} (DBI) (Fig.~\ref{fig:doubleBand}), most notably in rhombohedral bismuth crystals~\cite{HOTIBismuth}.